 • Two nights of swag camping at Arkaba's eco-camps and both the first and final night at Arkaba Homestead

-• Three full days of guided walking on Ikara-Flinders Ranges and Arkaba conservancy
+• Three full days of guided walking on Ikara-Flinders Ranges and Arkaba Conservancy

-Transfers from Adelaide and additional nights at the Homestead are available at cost; please contact us for options.
+Return transfers from Adelaide and additional nights at the Homestead are available at cost; please contact us for options.

 3Location & Access